-As a recovered anorexic and a specialist in eating disorders treatment for over 30 years, I've paid particular attention to the language and perspectives that impart hope and inspiration for recovery.
+As one who’s recovered from anorexia and a specialist in eating disorders treatment for over 30 years, I've paid particular attention to the language and perspectives that impart hope and inspiration for recovery.
 How we say something, when we say it, and what we mean can help ignite change.

 Through the help of my clients, I've coined several phrases that we call healing mantras.
 Much like the Alcoholics Anonymous tradition, in which recovering individuals share concepts such as "one day at a time" or "let go, let God," the following mantras are offered in support to families, friends, and all of those in recovery who need both gentle and bold reminders that recovery is possible, that it is a choice, and that it requires a significant shift in one's perspective.

 "No One Ever Gets Well Being Comfortable": One day in my adolescent eating disorders group, when one member was lamenting how tough it was to follow her program, another girl, further along in recovery, made the above statement.
 Likening eating disorder treatment to chemotherapy of the soul, she was candidly acknowledging the process.
 This is similar to the Buddhist concept that pain is inevitable but suffering is optional.
 It also speaks to the common experience in healing that we feel worse before we feel better.
 The key is that we're feeling, and that's a major milestone in recovery!